-The Business To Consumer (B2C) and Business To Business (B2B) markets are experiencing a rapid change.
+The Business To Consumer (B2C) and Business To Business (B2B) markets are experiencing rapid change, and PIM can help you navigate these changes.
 The boundaries between the two are being broken down by a non-linear customer journey that’s made of multiple touchpoints.

-During this non-linear journey, consumers are carrying out more product research and shopping across more channels than ever before.
-This has transformed the way in which companies are engaging with their customers.
+During this non-linear journey, consumers carry out more product research and shop across more channels than ever before.
+This has transformed the way companies engage with their customers.

 B2C vs B2B selling